JDfactoryclips/JDfactoryclips/README.md

 # more about me
 - I am a professional music producer
 - I have been making music since i was in the fifth grade
+- I was born in Los Angeles
+- I moved to New York City when i was 4